 As a business coach, I have a unique view into the daily frustrations that occupy most business owners.
-More often than not, when I ask a new client what’s overwhelming them most in their business, they narrow in immediately on their employees.
+And more often than not, when I ask a new client what’s overwhelming them most in their business, their focus immediately turns to their employees.

 I hear things like: